jillesvangurp/kotlinx-serialization-extensions/README.md

 [![Process Pull Request](https://github.com/jillesvangurp/kotlinx-serialization-extensions/actions/workflows/pr_master.yaml/badge.svg)](https://github.com/jillesvangurp/kotlinx-serialization-extensions/actions/workflows/pr_master.yaml)

+This is a small library that fixes the default settings for `Json()` in `kotlinx.serialization` that should benefit anyone that uses that for e.g. use in servers or API clients.

-I got tired of copy pasting these between projects, so I created a library that I can include quickly.
-This project has the following features:
+I got tired of copy pasting these between essentially every project where I use `kotlinx.serialization`, so I created this library.
+This allows me to pull this in everywhere I need this and gives me a central place to manage these defaults.

+Features

 - DEFAULT_JSON and DEFAULT_PRETTY_JSON Json configurations with some sane defaults.
-The actual defaults in kotlinx.serialization are wrong for anyone looking to implement forward compatible APIs
+The actual defaults in kotlinx.serialization are wrong for anyone looking to implement forward compatible APIs.
-- Some extension functions on various things.
+- Some extension functions on various things that make working with `JsonElement` in kotlinx a bit less painful.

+See the documentation below for more details.

 ## Gradle